RichardAF8/MessengerDesktopApplication-Honors-Project-/README.md

 -G.U.I (March 2020) (Completed!!!)

-{Make sure that you have JavaFX installed and import the jar files from the jar folder found included in the java client zip file}
+{Make sure that you have JavaFX installed and import the jar files from the jar folder included in the java client zip file}